0ptim/DeFiChainWiki/docs/auto/Tradable_dAssets_on_DeFiChain.md

 Decentralized assets are following the real world asset price.
 On DeFiChain the tickers just have a "d" as a prefix, but then uses the same ticker as the asset on US exchanges.
 The following tokens are currently listed on the DEX.

+Due to the current bear market, small demand and in the consequence small liquidity-pools the monthly addition of new ticker-symbols (dAssets) was changed to a quarterly addition of new tickers in October 2022.

 ### Stocks {#stocks}

 | Ticker | Name                                | Defiscan                                | Yahoo Finance                                                        |